TeletronicsDotAe/infinite-gallery/demo/README.md

 npm run build
 ```

-Open file &lt;checkout-folder&gt;/demo/src/index_localcode.html in your favorite brower (at leat Firefox and Chrome seems to work).
+Open file &lt;checkout-folder&gt;/demo/src/index_localcode.html in your favorite browser (at leat Firefox and Chrome seems to work).